hawonp/InKorea/README.md

 3) A module that tells you of popular seasonal events that you might miss out on

 ### How We Will Improve Our Product
 InKorea will go out and meet with foreigners in person and ask them for their opinions.
 Each member with ask a different foreigner what they thought was difficult when first adjusting to Korea and what sort of tools they wish they had.
+As a first step, we would ask our mutual friends and acquaintances.
+We also plan to ask on various social media platforms such as Facebook's Songdo Community to reach a greater number of expats.

 InKorea will take that information and present it back to you in a website that is both easy to use and pleasant to look at.